openfl/OpenFLDevelopersGuide/client-system-environment/README.md

 **Clipboard** The operating system’s container for holding text or items that are copied or cut, and from which items are pasted into applications.

-**Application domain** A mechanism for separating classes used in different SWF files, so that if the SWF files include different classes with the same name, the classes don’t overwrite each other.
+**Application domain** A mechanism for separating classes used in different projects, so that if the projects include different classes with the same name, the classes don’t overwrite each other.

 **IME (input method editor)** A program (or operating system tool) that is used to enter complex characters or symbols using a standard keyboard.